sanskrit/raw_etexts_english/blogs/manasataramgini/2009-11-07_the-prelude-to-the-philosophical-penetration.md

 +++
-title = "The prelude to the philosophicalxa0penetration"
+title = "The prelude to the philosophical penetration"

 +++
 It was a couple of months after dvAdashAnta.
 We were wandering on our